Low-Carb Reuben Bake (Video)

 Low-Carb Diet / Low-Glycemic Diet / Low-Carb Diet Suggestions:

-For low-carb diets, it’s important to look for Thousand Island Dressing that doesn’t contain a lot of sugar to keep this Leftover Corned Beef Low-Carb Reuben Bake low-carb or Keto casserole.
+For low-carb diets, it’s important to look for Thousand Island Dressing that doesn’t contain a lot of sugar to make Leftover Corned Beef Low-Carb Reuben Bake.
 (I used Litehouse Thousand Island Dressing with 3 carbs per tablespoon.)
 Corned beef isn’t really recommended for the South Beach Diet due to the amount of fat, so this is a once-in-a-while treat for South Beach Dieters but I’d certainly make it for St. Patrick’s Day leftovers if you have some.
-South Beach would also recommend using light sour cream and reduced-fat swiss cheese if you can find it.
+South Beach would also recommend using light sour cream and reduced-fat Swiss cheese if you can find it.

 Find More Recipes Like This One: